darkn3rd/script-tut/README.md

 The scripts are named with a prefix that follows this pattern:

 * [A-Z] - Alphabet letter of category (max of 26 categories)
-* [0-9] - Each number respresents an example sub-category (max of 10 sub-categories)
+* [0-9] - Each number represents an example sub-category (max of 10 sub-categories)
 * (0|[1-9])
   * 0 - represents main category.
-If absent, then language does not support that feature
+If absent, then language does not support that feature syntactically.
   * [1-0] - represents an alternative, as language has multiple ways to do the same thing.
 Or this represents alternative way to simulate an absent category.

 ## Future Content (General)

 For future topics that I would like to cover (language set might vary) are below.
-Target langauges would include Perl, Python, Ruby, Shell, Awk, and Powershell.
+Target languages would include Perl, Python, Ruby, Shell, Awk, and Powershell.
 Given free time, I might try to expand this to PHP, TCL, VBScript.

 1. String Operations
 2. Array Operations
 3. Text Processing
    * matching patterns
-   * translaton
+   * translation
    * substitution
 4. Record Processing
-   * column seperated records
+   * column separated records
-   * field seperated records
+   * field separated records
    * multi-line records
    * stanzas (if plausible)

 ## Future Content (Specialized)

-This is some future content that I throught developing with PHP, Perl, Python, Ruby, and PowerShell.
+This is some future content that I thought of developing with PHP, Perl, Python, Ruby, and PowerShell.
 Languages may vary depending on topic, so Bash with Curl could perhaps be used.
 Also, each language can have contending libraries that vary in popularity.
 I hope to have some material that does transactions in the raw, then shows a more simplified way of doing things with a library.

 1. Web Data (YAML, XML, JSON)
 2. Web Consumption (RESTful)